microsoftgraph/angular-snippets-rest-sample/README.md

 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](https://aka.ms/devprogramsignup) that includes the resources that you need to start building Office 365 apps.

      > Note: If you already have a subscription, the previous link sends you to a page with the message *Sorry, you can’t add that to your current account*.
 In that case use an account from your current Office 365 subscription.
-* A Microsoft Azure tenant to register your application.
-Azure Active Directory (AD) provides identity services that applications use for authentication and authorization.
-A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).

-     > Important: You also need to make sure your Azure subscription is bound to your Office 365 tenant.
-To do this, see the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://blogs.technet.com/b/ad/archive/2013/11/08/creating-and-managing-multiple-windows-azure-active-directories.aspx).
-The section **Adding a new directory** will explain how to do this.
-You can also see [Set up your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) and the section **Associate your Office 365 account with Azure AD to create and manage apps** for more information.

 ## Register the app